ezk0013/ExpectedNumberofRelocation/README.md

 # ExpectedNumberofRelocation
 This repository includes Matlab codes to calculate the expected number of relocations for different material handling equipment in shipping container yards.

 The published paper describing these codes in detail can be found in Karakaya, E., Vinel, A., & Smith, A. E. (2021).
 Relocations in container depots for different handling equipment types: Markov models.
-Computers & Industrial Engineering, xx, xx.
+Computers & Industrial Engineering, 157, 107311. https://doi.org/10.1016/j.cie.2021.107311

 To work with this repository, you need the Matlab 2016 or later version.